World's 1st Trusted Ayurvedic Allergy Institute

-Tvak is commonly known as Cinnamon bark.
-Tvak is a Sanskrit name.
-The useful part of the plant is bark hence got the name Tvak.
-It is theone of the main spices in India.
-It can acts as an appetizer and also helps in the proper digestion of indigested food by stimulating the secretion of digestive enzymes.
-It has many medicinal values and it is an important drug in Ayurveda.
-The inner bark of the plant is mainly used for the medicinal and cooking purposes.
+Tvak is commonly known as cinnamon bark.
+Tvak is the Sanskrit name for cinnamon.
+Since the bark is the useful part of the plant, it is called Tvak.
+It is one of the major spices used in India.
+It acts as an appetizer and helps in the proper digestion of food by stimulating the secretion of digestive enzymes.
+It possesses numerous medicinal properties and is an important herb in Ayurveda.
+The inner bark of the plant is primarily used for medicinal and culinary purposes.

-Dr. Gupta’s IAFA has been consistently working on Tvak plant for discovering more medicinal properties.
-Our experts found out that the plant can act as an antiallergic, anti-inflammatory, antimicrobial, antibacterial, antifungal, antidiabetic, anticancer, hypolipidemic agent.
-Our experts have conducted many studies on this plant and found out that Cinnamomumzeylanicum contains aldehydes, acetate, alcohol, terpinenes, flavonoids, alkaloids, anthraquinone, coumarins, phenols, steroids etc.
+Dr. Gupta’s IAFA has been consistently working on the Tvak plant to discover more of its medicinal properties.
+Our experts have found that the plant exhibits antiallergic, anti-inflammatory, antimicrobial, antibacterial, antifungal, antidiabetic, anticancer, and hypolipidemic activities.
+They have also conducted numerous studies on this plant and found that Cinnamomum zeylanicum contains aldehydes, acetates, alcohols, terpenes, flavonoids, alkaloids, anthraquinones, coumarins, phenols, steroids, and several other bioactive compounds.

 Sanskrit Name त्वक्, स्वाद्वी, किंवा त्वक्स्वाद्वी, तनुत्वक् तथा दारुसिता